Edward van der Merwe

 Van der Merwe returned to South Africa after the England tour, but his cricket over the next two seasons was only intermittent: one match for Transvaal in 1929–30 and two, both for Transvaal against the England touring team, in 1930–31.
 But in 1931–32 he was chosen again for an overseas tour as Cameron's deputy wicketkeeper: this time the tour to Australia and New Zealand.
-As in England in 1929, van der Merwe was not called on for many games: he played in only three first-class matches, none of them on the New Zealand leg of the tour, and none in Tests.
+As in England in 1929, van der Merwe was not called on for many games: he played in only three first-class matches, none of them Tests, and returned to South Africa with Stephen Steyn before the team embarked on the New Zealand leg of the tour.

 After this tour, van der Merwe disappeared from first-class cricket for four years.
 He was recalled in 1935–36, straight into the South African Test team for the fifth and final match in the Australian series.
 Cameron had died suddenly on his return from the 1935 tour of England and his deputy on that tour, Robert Williams, had remained in England.
 In the first four matches of the Australian series, wicketkeeping had been in the hands of Frank Nicholson; he had taken only three catches in the four games, and fielding lapses were cited as a reason the series was being lost.
 Van der Merwe was unable to stop the losses, and took only one catch in his single match, scoring 7 not out and 0 as Australia won by an innings.

 This proved to be van der Merwe's final Test appearance; and he made only three more first-class appearances for Transvaal in the 1937–38 season before leaving cricket.